Johannes-Flachberger/security-notes/3 Tools/web/gobuster.md

 eg: `gobuster dir -u http://<IP>:[port] -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt`

 > [!NOTE]
-> if a server return redirect code when a page is not found, you need to
+> If a server returns a redirect code when a page is not found, you need to
 > - add the HTTP status code to the "negative" codes in gobuster: `-b, --status-codes-blacklist` e.g. `-b 301`
 > - or match the response lenght: `--exclude-length 0`
 >